ChefTom/eq-effects/08_governance_floor/04_non_proprietary_boundary.md

 # Non-Proprietary Boundary

-This repository is intentionally non-proprietary.
+This repository defines architectural concepts and system behavior.

-It documents architecture, terminology, and public concepts without disclosing implementation internals.
+It does not disclose:
+- execution algorithms
+- internal orchestration logic
+- optimization strategies
+- hardware-specific mappings

+The goal is to communicate system design without exposing implementation details.